Bans of women's association football: England

+The ban was assessed in Barcelona newspaper La Jornada Deportiva in 1923, asking if the FA were trying to be anti-feminist or just wanted "British modesty" to prevail, or if they really found the sport to be too tiring and hard on women.
+According to Christchurch newspaper The Star in 1922, the head of the Canterbury Football Association stated that "the men in England had tried to stop the ladies from playing soccer for the simple reason that it affected their gate takings."

+In 1952, the Durham County Football Association blocked the application of schoolteacher Jean Tizard to sit the examination for referees on grounds of her gender.
+In December 1962, an independent women's club based in Accrington made an application to be recognised by the FA.
+The FA denied the request, saying that "It may well be that after 41 years women have a better idea how to control the finances of a match, but they have not changed their shape.
+Soccer is not a game for girls."

 In 1969, the Women's Football Association was formed with representatives of over 40 different independent clubs.
 In 1971, the FA announced that the ban on women's football would be lifted.
 The WFA would formally affiliate itself to the FA in 1983, and in 1993, the FA took over direct responsibility for women's football.

-In 2008, the FA issued a formal apology for the ban.
+Scotland

-In 1902, the Scottish Football Association (SFA) implemented a rule restricting men's teams from playing charity matches against women's teams, following the lead of the English Football Association, which had recommended its teams against participating in such matches.
-In 1921, the SFA followed the English FA once more in implementing a total ban on women's football.
+In 1902, the Scottish Football Association (SFA) implemented a rule restricting men's teams from playing charity matches against women's teams, following the lead of the FA, which had recommended its teams against participating in such matches.
+In 1921, the SFA followed the FA once more in implementing a total ban on women's football.

 In late-1971, when UEFA proposed requiring its member associations to formally incorporate women's football, the SFA was the only member association to vote against the proposal.

+Wales

 In March 1922, following complaints from religious congregations, the Football Association of Wales also implemented a total ban.
-However, the ban was initially less comprehensive and less consistently applied than in England, with the Marquis of Bute authorising Dick, Kerr Ladies F.C. to hold a charity match against Olympic de Paris just three weeks after the FAW announced the ban.
+However, the ban was initially less comprehensive and less consistently applied than in England, with John Crichton-Stuart, 4th Marquess of Bute authorising Dick, Kerr Ladies F.C. to hold a charity match against Olympic de Paris just three weeks after the FAW announced the ban.
 The match, held at Cardiff Arms Park, attracted an audience of 15,000 and raised funds for the restoration of Reims Cathedral.
 In 1939, the FAW instituted a stronger version of the ban, decreeing that "no football match in which any lady or ladies take part in any way whatsoever shall be permitted to be played on any football ground within the jurisdiction of this Association.
 Clubs, officials, players or referees are not permitted to associate themselves in any way whatsoever with Ladies Football matches."
 The ban was lifted on 29 May 1970.